phase2/outrigger-docs/docs/project-setup/filesystem-sync.md

 due to local file editing in your IDE.

 In order to better support these types of operations, Outrigger provides support for multi-directional filesystem syncing (which includes filesystem notifications) using `unison`.
-Your project root folder is sync'd via `unison` into a sync container and exposed as a Docker Volume to the rest of your application.
+Your project root folder is synced via `unison` into a sync container and exposed as a Docker Volume to the rest of your application.
 This volume is then used as your mount point instead of the NFS share and allows nearly native filesystem performance and features.